Huntsville Bicycle Accident Attorney

 Contributory Negligence Laws in Alabama

-The laws in Alabama can make receiving compensation after an injury difficult.
+The laws in Alabama can make receiving compensation after a bicycle accident difficult.
 Contributory negligence laws mean that if the insurance company can prove that you were even partly to blame for the accident or your injury, then they may be able to avoid paying any compensation whatsoever.
 Even if it is determined that the other party was 95% at fault, you may be denied all compensation due to the 5% you were deemed to have been at fault.

-In all cases involving serious injuries, it is a good idea to consult an attorney after a bicycle accident involving a car.
+In all cases involving serious injuries, it is a good idea to consult a bicycle accident attorney in Huntsville after a bike accident involving a car.
 The personal injury attorneys at Conchin, Cole & Jordan can help determine the amount of compensation you may be entitled to.
 Even when the case seems clearly determined one way or the other, our attorneys may be able to discover aspects of the case you have not considered that could significantly impact your ability to receive compensation.
-Contact us today.
+Contact us online today or call us at (256) 705-7777.